iLert/ilagent/README.md

 ### Setting a fixed API key

 Most likely when mapping custom events from MQTT topics, you will not be able to 1:1 map an apiKey field.
-This is why the `--mqtt_event_key 'il1api112115xxx'` option allows you to set a fixed iLert alert source API key that is automatically used for every mapped MQTT event.
+This is why the `--mqtt_event_key 'il1api112115xxx'` option allows you to set a fixed ilert alert source API key that is automatically used for every mapped MQTT event.

 ### Mapping required event fields